Kay13051976/Thailand-guiding-light-second/README.md

 ## Target Audience
   A Thailand Guiding Light's target audience is people who want to share Their passion for travel and living in Thailand.
 This group will have specific shared characteristics that connect them and make them relevant to their friends, relatives, customers and colleagues.
 You can find people who share their same interests online and sell Tourist relevant product or tour package online, and promote brands and Thailand tour businesses.
-## User Story ##
+## User Stories ##
  ### As a first time user ###
 - First time user
   - As a First Time Visitor, I want to quickly understand the app's primary purpose so that I can learn more about how to get benefit from this app.
   - As a First Time Visitor, I want to navigate through the app to find the content easily.
   - As a First Time Visitor, I want to find this useful for my needs.
   - As a First Time Visitor, I want to be able to easily to create an account by providing basic information such as my name, email address , and password.
   - As a First Time Visitor, I want to be informed if I am making any errors when create my account so that I can fix any mistakes quickly.
   - As a Firs Time Visitor, I want to have a personalized profile where I can add a profile picture, cover photo, and write a bio to introduce myself to others.
   - As a First Time Visitor, I want to see the variety of places in Thailand, such as images, VDO, and short stories that are most valuable to visit.